DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: Experiments

 \subsection{Experimental Setup}

 Table~\ref{tab:llm_abbrev} lists the LLMs used throughout the experiments.
-We considered covering a range of properties (coding, reasoning, rank, mixture of experts, number of parameters, open weights/proprietary, context window size, etc.).
-Specifically, we selected 8 models from the LMSys Chatbot Arena leaderboard focused on coding tasks~\cite{chiang2024chatbot}.\footnote{As accessed on 04 May 2025.} Notably, gpt-4.1-mini was preferred to gpt-4.1 (it performed almost equivalently), and gpt-4.1-nano (it showed very low performance).
-We utilized the \textit{OpenAI}\footnote{\url{https://platform.openai.com/docs/api-reference}}, \textit{Together AI}\footnote{\url{https://docs.together.ai/reference/chat-completions}}, \textit{Anthropic}\footnote{\url{https://docs.anthropic.com/en/api/getting-started}}, and \textit{DeepSeek}\footnote{\url{https://platform.deepseek.com/docs}} APIs via their Python client libraries, using Python 3.12.
-For executing the generated constraint models, we used a 10-second timeout.
-Finally, we set the temperature parameter $\tau$ to 0 for deterministic outputs, except when applying repeated sampling techniques, where we increased it to $\tau = 0.8$ for variability, following existing works~\cite{olausson2023linc}.
+We considered covering a range of properties (coding, rank, mixture of experts, number of parameters, open weights/proprietary, context window size, etc.).
+Specifically, we selected 7 models from the LMSys Chatbot Arena leaderboard based on their size\footnote{For instance, Mistral-Small-24B-Instruct-2501 reached only up to 20\% accuracy} and ranking on coding tasks~\cite{chiang2024chatbot}.\footnote{As accessed on 28 November 2025, \url{https://lmarena.ai/leaderboard}} We used\footnote{The code is available here: \url{https://github.com/kostis-init/CP-Bench}} the \textit{OpenAI}\footnote{\url{https://platform.openai.com/docs/api-reference}}, \textit{Together AI}\footnote{\url{https://docs.together.ai/reference}}, \textit{Anthropic}\footnote{\url{https://docs.anthropic.com/en/api}}, and \textit{DeepSeek}\footnote{\url{https://platform.deepseek.com/docs}} APIs via their Python client libraries, using Python 3.12.
+We set the reproducibility seed to 42 for all API calls, and the temperature parameter $\tau$ to 0 for deterministic outputs, except when applying repeated sampling techniques, where we increased it to $\tau = 0.8$ for variability, following existing works~\cite{olausson2023linc}.
+Notably, some LLMs do not support setting the temperature parameter (e.g. gpt-5.1), thus relying on their internal variability for sampling.
+Additionally, we set output token limit per answer to 12k.